 The CMA Programme is available via a Recognised Provider Institution or via the ICMA's online provider, the Global Business School.
 The Institute has also accredited a number of universities to provide the two CMA subjects as advanced-level managerial accounting courses in their Masters degrees.
 Details of such courses are listed in the Recognised Providers section of this website.

-The stated aim of the Institute is to obtain university recognition of its education programmes in terms of quality of content and of delivery.
-The GMA conversion programme (Honours degree level) and the CMA program (Masters degree level) are therefore designed to be equivalent to 6 subjects at the postgraduate level of most Universities in Australia.
+The Institute has obtained industry and university recognition of its education programmes in terms of quality of content and of delivery.
+The GMA conversion programme (Honours degree level) and the CMA program (Masters degree level) are therefore designed to be equivalent to 6 subjects at the postgraduate level of most Universities in Australia and internationally.

 All Recognised Provider Institutions of the ICMA must ensure that the coursework requirements of the CMA programme subjects must each be equivalent to 39 hours of full-time classroom contact in order to be equated to a university subject.
 This equivalency may be obtained via classroom, seminar, distance education or multi-media educational modes, or a combination of such.